RyanLHicks/nuclear_reactors_power_bi/README.md

 ### 💡 Reflection
 - The USA leads the global nuclear reactor landscape with total reactors in operation and total output.
 - 1985 was the most popular year in history for nuclear reactors.
-- PWRs are the most adoped type of reactor adopted in the current age.
+- PWRs are the most adopted type of reactor adopted in the current age.
 - The VVER V-320 has the most models currently in operation.

 ### 💪 Skills Learned
 - Power BI visualization
-- DAX editiing
+- DAX editing
 - Power Query editing
 - Data control and insertion
 - Git repositories
 - Github presentations

-### Sources
+### 💻 Sources
 - [IAEA 2023 Nuclear Energy Data](https://github.com/RyanLHicks/nuclear_reactors_power_bi/blob/main/RDS-2_44.pdf)
 - Power BI
--
+- Github